Convergence and optimality of an adaptive modified weak Galerkin finite element method: A Posteriori Error Analysis

 For the tangential jumps, when $d=2$:

 and when $d=3$

 Then the error estimator for the set $\mathcal{M} \subseteq\mathcal{T}$ is defined as

 In computing the error estimator, only the information of $\nabla_w \vH$ is used.
-A further remark on why we use $\eta(\nabla_w \vH, \mathcal{M})$ as the notation for the error estimator will be later explained in Remark \ref{remark:eta-gradw} in the context of the convergence analysis.
+Thus, we opt for a notation of $\eta(\nabla_w \vH, \mathcal{M})$ instead of $\eta(\vH, \mathcal{M})$.
+In Remark \ref{remark:eta-gradw}, some further explanation is given with regard to this choice of the notation for the error estimator in the context of the convergence analysis.